ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ---

-## XimmerseVR Headset (SDK_XimmerseVRHeadset)
+## Ximmerse Headset (SDK_XimmerseHeadset)

 ### Overview

-The XimmerseVR Headset SDK script provides a bridge to the XimmerseVR SDK.
+The Ximmerse Headset SDK script provides a bridge to the Ximmerse SDK.

 ### Class Methods